What would you do?

 Jackson's girlfriend wants to go for cocktails, which tend to contain lots of sugar.
 These drinks will increase Jackson's blood glucose levels.
 To avoid having a hypo after drinking, Jackson will need to have a bedtime snack or take less of his background insulin (or both).

-It is important to test your levels regularly when you’re drinking, so you can see how different types of alcohol are affecting you and make changes accordingly.
+It is important to test levels regularly when drinking, so he can see how different types of alcohol are affecting him and make changes accordingly.

 1. For Sarah I would explain to friends about hypo and how to treat in case keep checking blood sugar